monasx0/TryHackMe-Cybersecurity101/john-the-ripper/john-the-ripper-basics.md

 - `[A-z]` — Both uppercase and lowercase letters
 - `[!£$%@]` — Specific symbols

-## Task 9 - Cracking Password Protected Zip Files
+## Task 9 - Cracking Password Protected ZIP Files
 ### Cracking Password-Protected ZIP Files
 It is possible to use **John the Ripper** to crack **passwords** protecting **ZIP archives**.
 As with other protected file types, **John** cannot work with **ZIP** files directly, so we first need to convert the archive into a **hash** format that **John** understands.
 This is done using a companion tool from the **John suite**, while the cracking process itself uses the same syntax you are already familiar with.